dmnbme/edstem-download/README.md

 A small tool that automatically downloads all lessons of a course from edstem.org

-**Copyright warning: Please obtain permission from your course staff before using this tool.**
+**Copyright warning: Please obtain permission from your course staff before using this too, although it does not hack anything.**